AP-NORC poll: Americans have high trust in doctors, nurses

-WASHINGTON (AP) — Most Americans have high trust in doctors, nurses and pharmacists, a new poll finds.
+WASHINGTON — Most Americans have high trust in doctors, nurses and pharmacists, a new poll finds.

 Researchers say that trust could become important in the push to increase COVID-19 vaccinations, as long as unvaccinated people have care providers they know and are open to hearing new information about the vaccines.